eventsbne/eventsbne.me-generated/generated/events/2018/02/08/75ebcd16585e67fae315ee5969541d97754f644919900c968b1e2708d708008b/index.md

   codeOfConduct: null
 layout: event
 title: Women's Cocktail Hour
-date: '2018-01-28T11:34:06.092Z'
+date: '2018-01-30T14:37:36.987Z'

 ---
-<p>This meetup is intended to give women a space to discuss the latest tech and AI news and to connect with other women in the network.<br/>We acknowledge that women in technology are a minority and this is a small step to boost the number of women engaged in the tech network!</p> <p>Come and meet other female tech enthusiasts and entrepreneurs over a cocktail from 5-6pm 🍸</p> <p>This event is proudly supported by the Office of the Queensland Chief Entrepreneur.</p>
+<p>This meetup is intended to give women a space to discuss the latest tech and AI news and to connect with other women in the network.<br/>We acknowledge that women in technology are a minority and this is a small step to boost the number of women engaged in the tech network!</p> <p>Come and meet other female tech enthusiasts and entrepreneurs over a cocktail from 5-6pm 🍸<br/>Better yet, stay and enjoy more drinks at our Brisbane.AI meetup following on from 6pm-<br/><a href="https://www.meetup.com/Brisbane-Artificial-Intelligence/events/246952190/" class="linkified">https://www.meetup.com/Brisbane-Artificial-Intelligence/events/246952190/</a></p> <p>This event is proudly supported by the Office of the Queensland Chief Entrepreneur.</p>